Capelin

 The capelin or caplin (Mallotus villosus) is a small forage fish of the smelt family found in the North Atlantic, North Pacific and Arctic oceans.
 In summer, it grazes on dense swarms of plankton at the edge of the ice shelf.
 Larger capelin also eat a great deal of krill and other crustaceans.
 Among others, whales, seals, Atlantic cod, Atlantic mackerel, squid and seabirds prey on capelin, in particular during the spawning season while the capelin migrate south.
 Capelin spawn on sand and gravel bottoms or sandy beaches at the age of two to six years.
 When spawning on beaches, capelin have an extremely high post-spawning mortality rate which, for males, is close to 100%.

 Males reach 20 cm in length, while females are up to 25.2 cm long.
 They are olive-coloured dorsally, shading to silver on sides.
 Males have a translucent ridge on both sides of their bodies.
 The ventral aspects of the males iridesce reddish at the time of spawn.

+The closest relative of the capelin appears to have been the extinct fossil genus Enoplophthalmus, which inhabited Europe during the early Oligocene and early Miocene.

 Capelin migration

 Capelin populations in the Barents Sea and around Iceland perform extensive seasonal migrations.
 Barents Sea capelin migrate during winter and early spring to the coast of northern Norway (Finnmark) and the Kola Peninsula (Russia) for spawning.
 During summer and autumn, capelin migrate north- and north-eastward for feeding.

 Icelandic capelin move inshore in large schools to spawn and migrate in spring and summer to feed in the plankton-rich oceanic area between Iceland, Greenland, and Jan Mayen.
 Capelin distribution and migration is linked with ocean currents and water masses.
 Around Iceland, maturing capelin usually undertake extensive northward feeding migrations in spring and summer, and the return migration takes place in September to November.
 The spawning migration starts from north of Iceland in December to January.
-In a paper published in 2009, researchers from Iceland recounted their application of an interacting particle model to the capelin stock around Iceland, successfully predicting the spawning migration route for 2008.
+In 2009, researchers from Iceland made an interacting particle model of the capelin stock around Iceland, successfully predicting the spawning migration route for the previous year.